-The Netley and Eaglehawk holes (each 500 metre diamond) designed by Argent with the benefit of geophysics survey work and analysis performed by Dr. Anthony Crawford and Anglo American Exploration (Australia) Pty Ltd (AngloAmerican) during 2014/15.

-The 2014/15 analysis yielded three key outcomes for the Loch Lilly project:
+The Netley and Eaglehawk holes (each 500 metre diamond) were designed by Argent with the benefit of geophysics survey work performed by Dr Anthony Crawford and Anglo American Exploration (Australia) Pty Ltd (Anglo American) during 2014/15.
+The 2014/15 analysis yielded three key outcomes for the Loch Lily project:

-- Western Tasmania Mount Read Volcanics analogy confirmed with the added unexpected bonus of rock dating information that further enhances prospectivity; - Prospectivity new geochemical data obtained from historic drill core during the 2014/15 work indicates that the Loch Lilly Kars Belt geology is prospective for porphyry copper-gold and volcanic-hosted massive sulphides (VHMS), with further prospectivity of Sedex silver-lead-zinc, nickel sulphide and sedimentary copper; and - Targeting information new, higher resolution data for enhanced drill-targeting.
+- Western Tasmania Mount Read Volcanics analogy confirmed with the added unexpected bonus of rock dating information that further enhances prospectivity; - Prospectivity new geochemical data obtained from historic drill core during the 2014/15 work indicates that the Loch Lilly Kars Belt geology is prospective for porphyry copper-gold and VHMS, with further prospectivity of Sedex silver-lead-zinc, nickel sulphide and sedimentary copper; and - Targeting information new, higher resolution data for enhanced drill-targeting.